slnsw/dxlab-vending-library/README.md

 ## Getting Started

 ```
+# Make sure you are running Node 6.10!!!
+Or else bad things will happen.
 $ npm install
 $ Set up .env file (see below)
 $ npm run dev # Starts Webpack watch and node-dev